 The HP DeskJet 2755 has an awful cartridge system.
-It has only two cartridges: one black, and one tri-color.
+It has only two cartridges: one black and one color.
 They also have a very low yield, meaning you'll have to replace them often.
 It does accept third-party cartridges, but using them may void the warranty.

-The HP DeskJet 2755 all-in-one printer's scanning features are passable.
-It has a flatbed that can scan at a high resolution, but the lid's hinges don't extend to allow you to scan thicker items like books or manuals.
-Also, it lacks a sheetfed scanner, meaning you'll have to load each page individually.
+The HP DeskJet 2755's scanning features are passable.
+It has a flatbed scanner that can scan at a high resolution, but the lid's hinges don't extend to scan thicker items like books or manuals.
+Also, it lacks an automatic document feeder, so you'll have to load each page manually.

 The HP DeskJet 2755's cost-per-print is disappointing.
-While the ink cartridges are affordable, they need replacing often, which will increase costs over time.
-You can subscribe to optional HP Instant Ink, which automatically sends you new ink when you run out.
+While the ink cartridges are relatively affordable, they need frequent replacing, which will increase costs over time.
+You can subscribe to the optional HP Instant Ink service, which automatically sends you new ink when you run out.
 If you're looking for a similarly-priced printer with a significantly cheaper cost-per-print for color documents and photos, check out the Canon PIXMA TS3520.

-The HP DeskJet 2755 all-in-one printer's color accuracy is excellent for most casual printing, but there are still some noticeable differences, so it may not be accurate enough for professional environments.
+The HP DeskJet 2755's color accuracy is excellent for most casual printing.
+However, it may not be accurate enough for professionals looking for exact color matching.

 The HP 2755 is compatible with the HP Smart App.
 You can scan with your phone's camera or print PDFs and photos directly from your mobile device.
 You can also buy new ink cartridges and perform maintenance tasks from the app.

 The HP ENVY 5055 is a slightly better printer than the HP DeskJet 2755.
 The ENVY has a much better display screen, and its photo printing quality is better.
 It can also perform automatic duplex printing, which the 2755 can't.
-That said, the 2755 is slightly cheaper when it comes to printing color documents and photos, and is generally available at a cheaper price.
+That said, the 2755 has a lower cost-per-print for color documents and photos.